OceanDataTools/openrvdas/docs/intro_to_loggers.md

 Note that if you wish to actually create virtual serial ports in /dev (perhaps corresponding to some port.tab definition), you will need to run the script as root, and if those ports actually exist, the script *WILL WIPE THEM OUT*.

-Because of this, it is recommended that you specify a different location for your simulated ports, such as /tmp/ttyr15, etc.
+Because of this, we recommend that you specify a different location for your simulated ports, such as /tmp/ttyr15, etc.

-To simplify the creation/testing, simulate_serial.py can also take a JSON-format[^6] configuration file such as the one in test/serial_sim.json, specifying a complete set of virtual serial port-log file pairings:
+To simplify the creation/testing, simulate_serial.py can also take a JSON-format[^6] configuration file such as the one in [test/serial\_sim.json](../test/serial_sim.json), specifying a complete set of virtual serial port-log file pairings:

 ```
 logger/utils/simulate_serial.py --config test/serial_sim.json